JohnRiddles/westraining-R/intro-to-R/07-programming.md

 `bootstrap` is a closure that is returned by `setup_bootstrap` (recall that functions in R are first-class, so we can return them like any other variable).
 Notice that we don’t need to pass a copy of `fake_data` to `bootstrap` when we call it.
-It has an internal copy of the data set.
+That is because `bootstrap` already has an internal copy of the data set.

 R uses something called lexical scoping.
-This means that if a function refers to a variable that is not defined within the function and is not passed as a parameter to the function, the next place R looks for the variables is where the function is defined (this is in contrast to dynamic scoping, which R’s ancestor S uses, which instead looks where the funciton is called, not defined). `dat` and `n` are not passed to the anonymous (unnamed) function within `setup_bootstrap`, but that anonymous function can still see them.
-When `setup_boostrap` returns, `dat` and `n` would normally go out of scope and disappear, but the newly created function, `bootstrap` keeps a copy because of lexical scoping.
+This means that if a function refers to a variable that is not defined within the function and is not passed as a parameter to the function, the next place R looks for the variable is where the function is defined (this is in contrast to dynamic scoping, which R’s ancestor S uses, that instead looks where the funciton is called, not defined). `dat` and `n` are not passed to the anonymous (i.e., unnamed) function within `setup_bootstrap`, but that anonymous function can still see them.
+When `setup_boostrap` returns, `dat` and `n` would normally go out of scope and disappear, but the newly created function, `bootstrap`, keeps a copy because of lexical scoping.
 Note that changing `fake_data` will not update the copy within `bootstrap`, since the version within `bootstrap` is from the `dat` parameter of `setup_bootstrap`, not the global variable `fake_data`.